kfgodel/JspeK/README.md

 ### Who do I talk to? ###

 Please make sure to read the documentation first.
 If it's not there then I will be glad to help you.
 Any problem you find, suggestions or general questions address them to dario.garcia at 10pines.com

+Thanks to Nicolas Rainhart for his full Kotlin port and collaboration